 Our new campaign strategy

-The international coalition Beat the Microbead demands:
+The International Coalition Beat the Microbead

-- A website with product-lists that allows consumers to check if a product contains microplastic ingredients.
+- a website with product lists that allows consumers to check if a product contains microplastic ingredients.

 We list companies, producers and brands in four categories*: